 Instructions

-- In a pot over high heat with boiling water, add chicken backs and necks, 1 teaspoon of salt and white wine.
+- In a pot over high heat with boiling water, add chicken backs and necks.
 Parboil for 2-3 minutes, and then rinse the chicken parts under water.
 Set aside.

 - Prepare all aromatics (ginger, garlic and shallots).
 Put all the spices (black cardamom pods, star anises and coriander seeds) in a spice pouch.

 - After about 15 minutes, when the chicken thighs are fully cooked, transfer them to an ice bath.
 Amount of time may differ if you use chicken breasts.
-Continue to simmer the broth for another 30-45 minutes.
+Continue to simmer the broth for another 45 minutes or more for stronger flavor if you have time.

 - While the broth is still simmering, prepare vermicelli noodles according to package instructions and garnishing herbs (kaffir lime leaves, scallions, cilantro).
 Also shred the chicken meat.
 Add noodles, chicken meat, herbs and black pepper to serving bowls.

-- After 30-45 minutes, add 3 tablespoons of fish sauce to the broth (more or less to taste).
+- Before serving, add 3 tablespoons of fish sauce to the broth (more or less to taste).
 Bring the broth back to a boil, and then ladle broth into serving bowls.
 Serve immediately.

 So delicious and comforting!
 I absolutely love your recipes!